Existence and regularity of solutions to parabolic-elliptic nonlinear systems: Proof of the main results

 On the other hand, notice that

 which is bounded by Remark \ref{Stima-u_ngamma-bad}.
 This concludes the proof. \end{proof}

-We can now prove the existence of a solution for (some) singular data.
-To apply Corollary 4 of \cite{Simon}, we need a uniform bound on the time derivatives of the sequence $(u_n)_n$, which requires the divergence term
+We now prove Theorem \ref{Main_Theorem_3}.
+Recall that, to apply \cite[Corollary 4]{Simon} to gain compactness of the sequence $(u_n)_n$ in some strong topology, we need a uniform bound on the time derivatives of the sequence $(u_n)_n$, which requires the convection term

 to be bounded in (at least) $\elle1(0,T;W^{-1,1}(\Omega))$.
 For this to be possible, since we only know that $(\nabla \psi_n)_n$ is bounded in $\left(\elleomT2\right)^N$, it is necessary for $(u_n)_n$ to be bounded in (at least) $\elleomT2$.
 Such requirement is equivalent to